-It’s been a year since the release of Bluetooth® mesh.
-During this period, a number of products have been released which support Bluetooth mesh — from embedded chips/modules to smart lighting bulbs to BlueZ.
+It’s been a year since the release of Bluetooth® Mesh.
+During this period, a number of products have been released which support Bluetooth Mesh — from embedded chips/modules to smart lighting bulbs to BlueZ.

 BlueZ is the official Linux Bluetooth protocol stack.
 It can be deployed on a Linux platform and provides support for the core Bluetooth layers and protocols.